awslabs/sagemaker-debugger/sagemaker-docs/DeveloperGuide_TF.md

 hook.set_mode(ts.modes.TRAIN)
 ```

-Wrap your optimizer with TornasoleOptimizer so that
+Wrap your optimizer with wrap_optimizer so that
 Tornasole can identify your gradients and automatically
 provide these tensors as part of the `gradients` collection.
 Use this new optimizer to minimize the loss.
 ```
-optimizer = ts.TornasoleOptimizer(optimizer)
+optimizer = hook.wrap_optimizer(optimizer)
 ```

 Create a monitored session with the above hook, and use this for executing your TensorFlow job.